Have you tasted that rich press pot coffee that’s left you craving for more? Does the whole idea of how to use French press scare you a little?

 What kind of coffee do you need for a French press?

-As mentioned before, it’s best to use coarsely ground coffee.
+As mentioned before, it’s best to use medium-coarse ground coffee.
 Ideally, you should go for medium to dark- roasted coffee beans.
 These contain a lot of natural oils and make the coffee much richer, smoother, and more fragrant!

 How much coffee do I put in an 8 cup French press?